Language law of Slovakia: 1999

-Controversial modification of the law in 2009
+2009 amendments controversy

 In 2009 the Slovak parliament passed a language law, mandating preferential use of the state language – Slovak.
 Use of a non-state language when conducting business could carry a financial penalty.
 Similarly, a penalty could be given for publishing books, journals or scientific proceedings in a language other than Slovak, or for singing in public in languages other than Slovak or the song's original language.

 The 2009 amendment has been severely criticized by Hungarians in Slovakia, as well as the government, civil organizations and general public of neighboring Hungary, for being discriminatory toward Hungarians and their rights to use their Hungarian language.
 The controversy about the law is one of the key points in Hungary–Slovakia relations, brought to their lowest point for many years.

 Opponents have described the law as one that "criminalises the use of Hungarian;" however, according to the Slovak government, the law itself doesn't interfere with use of minority languages.